 What is Lightstrike?

-You may recall a mnemonic from school science classes for remembering the wavelengths and colours of the light spectrum: Richard of York Gave Battle In Vain.
+You may recall a mnemonic from school science classes for remembering the wavelengths and colours of the visible light spectrum: Richard of York Gave Battle In Vain.
+In other words a rainbow is made up of red, yellow, green, blue, indigo and violet.
 Lightstrike happens when a bottle of wine becomes exposed to the blue to ultraviolet wavelengths at around 350-450 nanometres.

 Exposure triggers a photochemical reaction, where sulphur-containing amino acids in the wine transform into nasty smelling compounds.
 These include DMDS, (dimethyl disulphide), methanethiol and various aldehydes.